GEM-benchmark/NL-Augmenter/transformations/syntactically_diverse_paraphrase/README.md

 The model paraphrases inputs using a two step framework:
 1. SOW (Source Order reWriting): This step enumerates multiple feasible syntactic transformations of the input sentence.
-2. REAP (REarrangement Aware Paraphrasing): This step conditions on the multiple reorderings/ rearragements produces by SOW and outputs diverse paraphrases corresponds to these reoderings.
+2. REAP (REarrangement Aware Paraphrasing): This step conditions on the multiple reorderings/ rearragements produced by SOW and outputs diverse paraphrases corresponding to these reoderings.

 ## What tasks does it intend to benefit?